-In January, domestic as well as international prices rose in line with HR Coils, reflecting strong demand.
-In February, both international and domestic prices dipped in conjunction with hot-rolled coil prices.
-In March, international and domestic prices rose in accordance with HR Coil prices.
-In April, international and domestic prices increased concurrently with HR Coils. prices.
 In May, prices rose mirroring HR coil prices.
 In June, international as well as domestic prices rose in line with increasing flat steel prices.
 In July and August, international prices projected downwards due to a combination of correctional market forces and unfavourable Chinese duty rebates which halted South American imports.
 Domestic prices fell slightly due to lower demand levels.
 In September, prices fell due to thin trading liquidity amid lower demand.
-In October, both domestic and international prices fell in line with HRC prices, as international prices fell and domestic prices surged.
-In November, both international and domestic prices rose in tandem with HRC prices.
-In December, prices fell due to a fall in demand and low levels of industrial and commercial activity caused by lockdowns.
+In October, both domestic and international prices fell in line with HRC prices, as international prices fell due to a fall in demand and low levels of industrial and commercial activity caused by lockdowns.
 In January, domestic prices fell owing to the government's decision to remove anti-dumping duty on CRC imports.
 International prices fell due to weak demand.
+In February, both international and domestic prices rose in tandem with HRC prices rose slightly, despite major supply chain disruptions - as buyers were reluctant tomake new deals due to full credit lines.
+Domestic prices rose sharply on the back of an increase in raw material procurement costs.